 There is no ambiance at Restaurant & Cafe Tuan.
 Indeed, it’s so plain and functional that when you see it chockers, as it often is, you simply figure the food must be very good.
 Good-sized bamboo tables are stuffed into this relatively small space almost to saturation point, like school desks in strict rows, but they get away with it because the relatively wide frontage has no wall at all, leaving it airy with the street outside in full view from any table.

 The Wash Up

-Of course, it’s ludicrous to say Restaurant & Cafe Tuan is the finest restaurant in Hoi An.
-Nevertheless, it puts many of its much pricier competitors to shame, and it is a clear market leader along with Nhan’s Kitchen at the head of Hoi An’s budget cafes.
-And, like Nhan’s Kitchen, you can eat here all day, every day, almost as cheaply as you can at home.
+Of course, it’s ludicrous to say Restaurant & Cafe Tuan is the finest restaurant in Hoi An or even in the top 10.
+But it’s a contender for best value in town and it certainly puts many of its much pricier competitors to shame.
+It is a clear market leader along with Nhan’s Kitchen at the head of Hoi An’s budget cafes and, like Nhan’s Kitchen, you can eat here all day, every day, almost as cheaply as you can at home.